bbanting/budgettool/README.md

 - [ ] Compound relationships for search tags; negating
     - tag+tag tag !tag tag+!tag
     - ! and + are reserved and cant be used in tag names
+- [x] Change to sqlite3
-- [ ] Change to sqlite3
+- [ ] Make tool to migrate csv records to sqlite
-  - delete entries
+- [ ] Non-list views in display.py

 ## Notes